demisto/content/Packs/SailPointIdentityNow/Integrations/SailPointIdentityNow/README.md

 SailPoint IdentityNow
-This integration was integrated and tested with version xx of SailPointIdentityNow
+This integration was integrated and tested with SailPoint IdentityNow.
 ## Configure SailPointIdentityNow on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.